 Let’s consider a group of backbenchers in a classroom.
 Every classroom has one.
 Maybe you were a backbencher once.
 Sneering comments when the teacher was facing the blackboard.
 Or making sarcastic comments on other students making the rest of the class laugh.
 Or humiliate someone out of the class, or bullying a weak kid.
 There are common stereotypes of backbenchers.
 They lead a very ordinary life once they graduate.
 Their higher standards of self-desires cause them dissatisfaction once they pass the school.
 And they get bored easily, but they are among those who are scared the most.
 They don’t like risks.
 They learned to live their life in the back of the class.
 It is not necessarily true, but just a general opinion.
 I was a backbencher once myself, but I came out of it.

 Every classroom has a different set of groups.
-Each set consists few students of common interest.
+Each set consists of few students of common interest.
 They are geeks who solve math puzzles together, girls who gossip all the time, kids who wag their tails around teachers all the time, kids in a rock band, kids in sports, kids, kids, kids.

-Any set of people is together for a reason: common interests.
+Any set of people is together for a reason: “common interests.”

-Each one of us is similar to one another in some way or another, and it is just a way how we feel.
+Each one of us is similar to one another in some way or another.
+And it is just a way how we feel.
 We perceive differences from the people.
 We think we are different but guess what, we are not.

 If you are a typical person, is that a bad thing?

 Being different is not a bad thing, but not anyone can afford to be one.
-Following that impulse inside your mind to follow what requires a lot of courage.
+Following that impulse inside your mind requires a lot of courage.
 It is not easy to rise as one unique personality, so most of us try not to live like we were supposed to be.
 We evade our personal dreams; dream that even we don’t know.